-This course will be taught online during a regular long semester.
-We will cover 14 chapters as outlined on the course schedule.
+This course will be taught 51% online/49% face to face during a 16-week semester.
+We will cover 16 chapters as outlined on the course schedule.
 Modules in the course will be conducted using the textbook, research, videos, articles and cases.
-Articles and cases will deal with issues related to entrepreneurial problems.
+Articles and cases will deal with issues related to Management problems.
 Recognize that each article/case is simply a record of an issue, which has been faced by business executives.
 It is not to be construed as portraying either correct or incorrect behaviors.
 Instead, these articles/cases contain the facts, opinions and prejudices upon which executive decisions have been made.
 As such, they will provide the basis for in-depth examination of particular issues and concepts.